ludocode/onramp/docs/virtual-machine.md

 The returned integer must not have been in use by another handle.
 (The returned integer may have been returned by previous calls to `open` if and only if each time was eventually followed by a corresponding `close`.)
 Note that the handles for the standard input, output and error streams are in use (if provided) at the start of the program.

-The `writeable` argument (in r1) must be 0 or 1.
+The `writable` argument (in r1) must be 0 or 1.
 If it is 1, the file will support writing (via `write` and `trunc`), and will be created if it does not already exist.
-Directories cannot be opened for writing.
+Directories may not be opened for writing.
+The [Devices](#devices) section specifies which devices may or must be opened for writing.

-If a file open for writing already exists, the contents are left intact.
+If a file being opened for writing already exists, the contents are left intact.
 Since the initial position is at the start of the file, subsequent writes will overwrite the contents.
 To append to an existing file, the program must make a [`seek`](#seek) call after opening it.
 To destroy the existing contents after opening, the program must make a [`trunc`](#trunc) call.

+The VM may limit a file from being opened simultaneously by multiple handles.
+It may allow only a single handle to a file; or it may allow multiple read-only handles but zero or one writable handles; or it may allow any number of read and write handles simultaneously to the same file.
+(It is recommended that the VM permit opening multiple handles to the same file if possible.)

+In case the VM supports multiple handles to the same file, each handle must have a different integer value.
+Each handle also has an independent stream position, but operations on one handle must reflected immediately in the other handles.
+For example, a `write` to one handle will be immediately visible by a `read` to another handle to the same file.
+Similarly, a shortening `trunc` on one handle must immediately limit the stream position of other handles to the new bounds of the file.

-On success, a handle is returned, which must not have the high bit set.
+On success, a new handle is returned, which must not have the high bit set.
+(The returned value cannot be an existing handle; it must be an integer value that is not currently in use.)

+If a limit has been reached on the number of open files, this returns `ERROR_OVERFLOW` or `ERROR_GENERIC`.

+If the file does not exist and the writable flag is not set, this returns `ERROR_NO_SUCH_PATH` or `ERROR_GENERIC`.

-If the file does not exist, this returns `ERROR_NO_SUCH_PATH` or `ERROR_GENERIC`.
+If the file does not exist, the writable flag is set, and the file cannot be created (perhaps due to a permission issue), this returns `ERROR_UNSUPPORTED` or `ERROR_GENERIC`.

-If the file is a directory and writeable is set, `ERROR_UNSUPPORTED` or `ERROR_GENERIC` is returned.
+If the file is a directory and writable is set, this returns `ERROR_UNSUPPORTED` or `ERROR_GENERIC`.

+If the file is a directory and the VM does not support directories, this returns `ERROR_UNSUPPORTED` or `ERROR_NO_SUCH_PATH` or `ERROR_GENERIC`.

 If the file cannot be opened due to a failure of the storage device or other data corruption, this returns `ERROR_IO` or `ERROR_GENERIC`.

+If the file is already open by another handle and the VM does not support opening an additional handle to it concurrently in the given mode, this returns `ERROR_IN_USE` or `ERROR_GENERIC`.

 If the file cannot be opened for other reasons (perhaps due to a permission issue), this returns `ERROR_UNSUPPORTED` or `ERROR_GENERIC`.